dkyrychenko-sr/voucher-campaign-frontend/README.md

 ## Backend

 You'll need to setup the backend repo as well to get it running smoothly.
-Please visit (link) to see steps to setup Backend
+Please visit [backend repo](https://github.com/dkyrychenko-sr/voucher-campaign-backend) to check setup steps